 Overpopulation is gradually becoming a major challenge in Uganda today not just because of Uganda's comparatively smaller total land area, but also because of the Uganda's population distribution.
 The central and southern parts of Uganda (especially along the shores of Lake Victoria and Lake Albert) are highly concentrated while the northern parts of the country remains sparsely populated.

-Because of overpopulation, Uganda has started draining some wetlands for agricultural and infrasturactural uses.
+Because of overpopulation, Uganda has started draining some wetlands for agricultural and infrastructural uses.
 The reality however is that, every time a wetland is lost, or allowed to degrade, the entire watershed loses value to humans, animals and plants.

 According to UNAIDS, more than 1.5 million people were living with HIV/AIDS in Uganda with about 21,000 officially recorded HIV/AIDS-related deaths in 2019.
 The Republic of Uganda currently has HIV/AIDS adult prevalence rate of 6.1% and several children have been orphaned due to HIV/AIDS.
 Unfortunately, most people living with the virus in Uganda today don't even have access to antiretroviral treatment.